humdrum-tools/humdrum-documentation/guide/ch37/index.md

 Finally, you may want to prepare the material you have encoded for public distribution.
 Rename the score files and collect them into a coherent repertory.
-If your data is encoded in the `**kern` format, be sure to use the `.krn` file extension.
+If your data is encoded in the <span class="rep">kern</span> format, be sure to use the `.krn` file extension.
 Place all resulting Humdrum files in a single directory.